-These days, depression is seen as a mental condition whose development can be traced back to a number of factors.
+These days, major depressive disorder is seen as a mental condition whose development can be traced back to a number of factors.
 A much earlier perception of depression, though, emphatically found its roots in a physical condition.

 Considered the “Father of Medicine,” Hippocrates (460 – 370 BCE) was an ancient Greek physician whose theoretical work saw all physical mechanisms (and eventually, personality types) as caused by internal bodily fluids that he called humors.